happypandax/happypandax/docs/source/usage.rst

 - ``[HPX]/plugins`` which exists in your HPX root folder
 - a folder defined by the ``plugin.plugin_dir`` setting

-If you're on OS X, your root HPX folder is at ``HappyPanda X.app/Contents/MacOS/`` which might be a bit bothersome, so I recommend that you define a new folder of your choosing where HPX can look for plugins in with the `plugin.plugin_dir` setting.
+If you're on OS X, your root HPX folder is inside the bundle at ``HappyPanda X.app/Contents/MacOS/`` which might be a bit bothersome, so I recommend that you define a new folder of your choosing where HPX can look for plugins in with the ``plugin.plugin_dir`` setting.

-Plugins are contained in their own folder.
+Each plugin is contained in its own folder.
 To register a plugin with HPX, just move the plugin's folder into one of the locations above.
 HPX will then discover and register it, **but not install it**.

 To install a plugin after it has been registered, open up a HPX client that supports showing registered plugins (``About -> Plugins`` in the default client).